ESL-X sound faded in the middle of the panel

 If you're a DIY'er, you might want to rebuild those panels yourself.

-The stupid-expensive materials are the two different thicknesses of double-sided urethane foam spacer-tapes used along the tops and sides of the front & rear stators.
+The stupid-expensive materials are the two different thicknesses of double-sided urethane foam spacer-tapes applied to the stator peripheries.
+However, if one is careful when separating the stators, these tapes can be saved and reused.

-Materials cost would run about $500 if replacing ALL materials, or if you manage to save and reuse the periphery spacer tapes; not more than $120.
+Materials cost would run about $500 if replacing ALL materials.
+If saving/reusing the urethane foam spacer tape, materials cost should not be more than $120.

-I once rebuilt a ML Theater Center Channel speaker.
+Earlier this year I rebuilt a ML Theater Center Channel speaker.
 I built a jig to tension the diaphragm but you could get by without one.
 Here's the write-up:

 https://jazzman-esl-page.blogspot.com/2011/11/compensating-diplole-phase-cancellation.html